Product Information Management (PIM):

 Combine features and photographs to better showcase products

-Associating the best product features with a dedicated illustration is part of good UX practices applied to e-commerce and improves the conversion rate.
-The Internet user is more likely to project himself when photographs are annotated with the possibilities offered, point by point.
-However, 78% of sites have not yet implemented this strategy.
+Associating the best product features with a dedicated illustration is part of the best UX practices applied to e-commerce and improves the conversion rate.
+Internet users are more likely to project themselves when photographs are annotated with the possibilities offered, point by point.
+Yet 78% of sites have not yet implemented this strategy.

-In the PIM, the marketing descriptions - where the features of the product are presented - and the media are associated (through the DAM module).
+In Product Information Management, marketing descriptions - within which product functionalities are presented - and media are combined (through the DAM brick).

 Thus leading to more creativity.